 - Were you ever discouraged from or warned against such participation?

-- Were you ever discouraged from or punished for exercising your legal rights, such as by taking covered medical leave?
+- Were you ever discouraged from or punished for exercising your legal rights, for example, by taking covered medical leave?

 Breach of Contract